-An outspoken proponent of the George W. Bush administration's "war on terror," including the campaign to push for war in Iraq, Weigel has endeavored to frame current global crises in apocalyptic language.
-In his 2007 book Faith, Reason, and War against Jihadism: A Call to Action, Weigel outlines several lessons that he says need to be learned in the confrontation with "jihadism.”
-In a February 2008 book talk at the Foreign Policy Research Institute, Weigel clarified his terms while explaining his “Lesson 3,” which states, “Jihadism is the enemy in the multi-front war that has been declared upon us.”
-Weigel told his audience, “There are many forms of Islam.
+An outspoken proponent of the George W. Bush administration's "war on terror," including the campaign to push for war in Iraq, Weigel has endeavored to frame global crises in Islamophobic language.
+In a February 2008 book talk at the Foreign Policy Research Institute, Weigel outlined several lessons that he says need to be learned in the confrontation with "jihadism," proclaiming: "Jihadism is the enemy in the multi-front war that has been declared upon us.
+There are many forms of Islam.
 Some of them, often called 'fundamentalism' or 'Islamism,' stress the need for a deep religious and moral reform within the House of Islam and for the reestablishment of Islamic political power.
 The specific form of Islamism which threatens the West is best described as jihadism."

 Other "lessons" according to Weigel include the need to eliminate consideration of Islam as one of the "three religions of the Book" (the other two being Judaism and Christianity); the idea that "cultural self-confidence is indispensable to victory in the long-term struggle against jihadism"; and the recognition that "great human questions, including the great questions of public life, are ultimately theological."